-For the last several weeks, we have been examining the issues surrounding the dreaded chain drop.
-In a Technique Tuesday, we showed riders how to quickly correct a chain drop in the middle of a race without having to manually put the chain back on by hand.
-The following week, in a Mechanical Monday, we looked at the mechanical problems often associated with dropped chains and how to adjust your derailleurs and identify worn parts to avoid such problems.
+No one enjoys a chain drop.
+In an older Technique Tuesday, we showed riders how to quickly correct a chain drop in the middle of a race without having to manually put the chain back on by hand.
+Last week, in a Mechanical Monday, we looked at the mechanical problems often associated with dropped chains and how to adjust your derailleurs and identify worn parts to avoid such problems.

 Even with a fresh drivetrain and a perfectly-tuned machine, the possibility of dropping your chain is always a lingering possibility, even for the best athletes in the world.

-Today, we will explore the latest industry advancements, single ring options (see the single chainring debate here), a few DIY projects, and even some accessories you can install on your bike to decrease the chances of dropping your chain.
+Today, we have resurfaced a Mechanical Monday and updated it to include some of the latest industry advancements, the most recent single ring options, a few DIY projects, and even some accessories you can install on your bike to decrease the chances of dropping your chain.
 While no system is impenetrable, many of these measures will go a long way in helping prevent a nasty mechanical from ruining your race.

 Need a reminder of why this matters despite the best-adjusted drivetrain and top-shelf componentry?
 Kevin Pauwels will show you in heartbreaking fashion: